experience on our website. If you continue, we'll assume that you are happy to receive

 The West Coast main line is Europe’s busiest freight and passenger railway.
 At Watford Junction, we're modernising critical junctions and signalling from the 1960s.

-To find out which services are affected or to plan an alternative route visit nationalrail.co.uk/watford.
+To find out which services are affected or to plan an alternative route visit www.nationalrail.co.uk/watford.

-The closure will also affect London commuter lines and long distance services to the West Midlands, North West and Scotland.
+This will affect London commuter lines and long distance services to the West Midlands, North West and Scotland.

-Over the May and August closures our engineers have:
+Over the May and August 2014 closures our engineers:

 Modernisation moves on at Watford Junction